MirnaEllaboudy/AutomationTask/README.md

 - The project is set by default to a testing data, data (email, password, browser) can be changed from the feature file.

+- The IDE used is Eclipse IDE for Java Developers

 # How to run?

 - Import the project as Existing Maven Project

-- Right click to update the Maven dependencies.
+- Right click on the project name --> Maven--> update the Maven dependencies.

 To run with BDD JUnit: